mtkrebs87/credit_risk_classification/report-template.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?

-        For the two models used, the RandomOverSampler model slightly outperformed the Logistic Regression model, but not by much.
+        For the two models used, the Logistic Regression model slightly outperformed the Logistic Regression model, but not by much.

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

         Performance depends on what we are trying to solve, which is which loans are high-risk.
-Because of this, the RandomOverSampler model permformed better.
+Because of this, the Logistic Regression model permformed better
+        because it was able to for 1% MORE of the high-risk loans.

 If you do not recommend any of the models, please justify your reasoning.